jolespin/veba/install/README.md

 Total size is 369G but if you have certain databases installed already then you can just symlink them.

+Each major version will be packaged as a [release](https://github.com/jolespin/veba/releases) which will include a log of module and script versions.

 ____________________________________________________________

 **There are 3 steps to install *VEBA*:**